Updated Jan 28, 2026

 What is it?

-Ragic is a highly customizable no-code relational database builder that functions similarly to spreadsheet software like Excel but offers the capabilities of a powerful database.
+Ragic is a highly customizable no-code relational database builder that functions similarly to spreadsheet software like Excel but offers the capabilities of a powerful database system.

 Why do I like it?

-Ragic boasts a user-friendly interface that blends the ease of spreadsheet-style data entry with the robust functionality of a relational database.
-If you have experience with Google Sheets or Excel, you’ll be able to pick up Ragic in no time.
+Ragic boasts a user-friendly interface that blends spreadsheet-style data entry with robust relational database functionality.
+If you have experience with Google Sheets or Excel, you'll pick up Ragic quickly.

-But Ragic offers much more functionality than a relational database: With a couple of clicks, you can send mass emails and SMS messages to contacts in your database.
-This feature makes Ragic super useful for sales and marketing teams.
+Ragic offers more than just database storage: With a couple of clicks, you can send mass emails and SMS messages to contacts in your database.
+This feature makes Ragic particularly useful for sales and marketing teams who need outreach capabilities built into their data management.

 Who is it best for?

-Ragic is suited to meet a wide array of needs, from small businesses to large enterprises.
+Ragic suits a wide array of needs, from small businesses to large enterprises.
+Its industry-specific templates make it particularly valuable for specialized workflows.

 Pricing

 Start using Ragic for $5/user per month (billed monthly).
 Each user can send up to 250 emails per day and gets up to 10GB of storage.
 Need more space?
-Try the $19/user per month (billed monthly) version.
+The $19/user per month version expands your capabilities.

 Features

 • Ragic comes packed with dozens of templates tailored to specific industries' needs.
-For instance, Ragic templates for legal, accounting, finance, warehouse, and manufacturing professions.
+You'll find templates for legal, accounting, finance, warehouse, and manufacturing professions ready to customize.

 #4 An Easy No-Code Relational Database Builder